Saturday Cup race at Dover: Start time, TV channel, forecast - NBC Sports

 STREAMING: Watch the race on the NBC Sports App

-FORECAST: The wunderground.com forecast calls for isolated thunderstorms with a high of 83 degrees and a 33% chance of rain at the start of the race.
+FORECAST: The wunderground.com forecast calls for cloudy skies with a high of 82 degrees and a 15% chance of rain at the start of the race.

 LAST RACE: Chase Elliott won the inaugural Cup race on the Daytona road course.
 Denny Hamlin placed second.
 Martin Truex Jr. finished third.